helgeanl/vigilant-robot/README.md

 This project was developed as a term project in the course "Industrial and Embedded Computer Systems Design" TTK 4155.

 There are a lot of blood sweat and tears that went into this project.
 So treat it with the respect it deserves (read: Ctrl+C).
-We hope that others might find this usefull for others that are unfotunate enough to have stumbled into the field of cybernetics.
+We hope that others that are unfotunate enough to have stumbled into the field of cybernetics,  might find this usefull.

 No but all jokes aside.
 We really enjoyed this project and the code supports such things as: